• Home

 For simple entry/exit or events applications, the PACS integration needs to be able to validate whether a specific badge has access.
 A red light or a green light could be sufficient.
 However, because our handheld badge readers have beautiful screens, we are able to display significantly more data from the PACS which allows improved verification by the guard:

-- Badge holder text data (name, phone, certifications, phone, etc – as needed)
+1. Badge holder text data (name, phone, certifications, phone number, etc. – as needed)

 When we look at emergency mustering solutions, we have more information we need from the PACS – namely facility occupancy.
 There are two ways to get occupancy information:

-- Monitor every entry and egress point and consolidate who is in the building.
+2. Monitor every entry/exit point to track who is in the building.

-Lastly, while having all of the information on our handhelds is beneficial, the goal is to make the PACS the system of record for both entry/exit and employee accountability.
-To do this we need to push handheld badge and biometric activity back into the PACS system.
+Lastly, while having all of the information on our handhelds is beneficial, companies want the PACS to be the system of record for both entry/exit and employee accountability.
+To do this XPressEntry needs to push handheld validations and door activities back into the PACS system.

 What is needed for a handheld Integration